![Export Shopify Stores by Revenue Tier [500K Study]](/images/blog/export-shopify-stores-by-revenue-tier.webp)

 Look for stores with a free theme (Dawn, Debut) but premium apps.
 They're investing in the backend but not the frontend.
 That's your pitch: "You're running Klaviyo and Gorgias on a free theme - let's fix that."

 Free themes dominate at under 10k traffic (42%).
 But by 10k-50k, half have upgraded to paid themes.
 The other half?
 Your prospects.
+Our guide to finding Shopify stores that need a redesign walks through exactly how to filter for these stores and pitch the upgrade.

 If you run paid ads: